 New Developments for Faster Healing, Less Scarring

-One of UC San Diego's areas of expertise is complex flap reconstruction after radiation.
+One of UC San Diego Health's areas of expertise is complex flap reconstruction after radiation.
 Use of hyperbaric oxygen and other treatments also enhance healing and outcome.
 Dr. Wallace and the entire surgical team spend adequate time with patients to review their options and preferences and to explain the risks, benefits and projected outcomes of various procedures.

 Reconstruction rate data: UC San Diego: 2002-2011 reconstruction rate (Baker et al. Am Surg.
 2013).
 Southern California sample: 2003-2007 reconstruction rate in four counties (Los Angeles, San Bernadino, Orange, Riverside) was 29.2%; including only those hospitals with a Comprehensive Cancer Center, 40% (Kruper et al. Ann Surg Onc.
 2011).
 National sample: 2009 reconstruction rates from the National Inpatient Sample (Yang et al. Cancer.
 2013)